karpanai/karpanai-web/data/blog/2006/06/08/its-a-constellation-out-there.md

 teaser:
     - disable
 ---
 Harpreet Kaur lives for Hindi cinema.
-She loves Amitabh Bachchan (in a platonic sort of way) and can’t imagine life without her daily dose of Lata.
-Harpreet is about a year into her Master’s in Computer Science at the University of Alaska.
-Her dad, back in Ludhiana and prone to hyperbole, never tires of telling people about how the Americans were bedazzled by his daughter’s intelligence and gave her “full aid” at the “best university in the world.”
-Harpreet did get financial aid, but she can’t get Computer Science for the life of her.
+She loves Amitabh Bachchan (in a platonic sort of way) and can't imagine life without her daily dose of Lata.
+Harpreet is about a year into her Master's in Computer Science at the University of Alaska.
+Her dad, back in Ludhiana and prone to hyperbole, never tires of telling people about how the Americans were bedazzled by his daughter's intelligence and gave her “full aid” at the “best university in the world.”
+Harpreet did get financial aid, but she can't get Computer Science for the life of her.

 Srinivasa is the tall guy that sits with her in the Data Structures class.
 He hails from Nellore and has only a vague idea of how big Amitabh Bachchan is up north, but he gets Data Structures really well.
 He used to look down upon Harpreet because she sucked at Computer Science, but every time he did , he ended up staring at the prettiest pair of boobs in the world.
 And so, he fell in love with her.

-Harpreet, on the other hand, liked the guy – especially on days he did her homework for her – but she wasn’t in love with him or anything.
-It didn’t help that he kept mixing up Lata and M.S.Subbulakhmi all the time.
+Harpreet, on the other hand, liked the guy – especially on days he did her homework for her – but she wasn't in love with him or anything.
+It didn't help that he kept mixing up Lata and M.S.Subbulakhmi all the time.
 “I always have trouble differentiating between old women singing in alien tongues,” he told her when confronted.
-She wasn’t impressed at all by that answer…
+She wasn't impressed at all by that answer…

-Harpreet didn’t know it then, but change was in the air.
+Harpreet didn't know it then, but change was in the air.

 A few days later, Harpreet came down with a nasty flu that brought the meanest headache along.
 She took a Tylenol, and asked her roommate Aparna Shah if she could bring her a bowl of Campbell soup, but Aparna refused because the Campbell soup in the refrigerator was purchased from her share of the grocery fund.

-Unable to counter her roomate’s sound logic, Harpreet went hungry that afternoon, and was delirious by the time Srinivasa came to visit her.
+Unable to counter her roomate's sound logic, Harpreet went hungry that afternoon, and was delirious by the time Srinivasa came to visit her.
 He had stopped by to find out if she had really bunked classes to “be with her boyfriend,” like his friend Ravikiran had speculated.

 Moved by her plight (and by the sight a pretty girl coiled vulnerably on a used Sealy Mattress), he made her some soup, and then sat by her bed and said comforting things to her until she fell asleep.
 He then watched the Tonight Show and spent the night on the couch in her apartment.
-He could’ve walked to his place, but it was his turn to cook today.
+He could've walked to his place, but it was his turn to cook today.

-The next day, he woke up, used Aparna’s Listerine, made some coffee and drank it together with Harpreet.
+The next day, he woke up, used Aparna's Listerine, made some coffee and drank it together with Harpreet.
 He experienced bliss, or something like it.

 This pattern continued for a few days, and Harpreet no longer had the flu, though she was still not attending classes because she felt weak.
-Sri wasn’t going to classes either, “to provide her some company.”
-He was now a regular in Harpreet’s apartment, regular enough that his toothbrush was in her bathroom, and regular enough for Aparna Shah to demand that he pay 14% of the rent that month.
+Sri wasn't going to classes either, “to provide her some company.”
+He was now a regular in Harpreet's apartment, regular enough that his toothbrush was in her bathroom, and regular enough for Aparna Shah to demand that he pay 14% of the rent that month.
 Things were going very well indeed…

 “What do you like? ” he asked her that afternoon, acting on advice from Ravikiran “to find out her likes and dislikes.”